Andreas Romberg

+Early life

-Romberg was born in Vechta, in the Duchy of Oldenburg.
-He learned the violin from his musician father Gerhard Heinrich Romberg and first performed in public at the age of six.
+Romberg was born on 27 April 1767 in Vechta, in the Duchy of Oldenburg.
+He learned the violin from his musician father Gerhard Heinrich Romberg and made his first debut at the age of seven with his cousin Bernhard Romberg.
 In addition to touring Europe, Romberg also joined the Münster Court Orchestra.

-The cellist and composer Bernhard Romberg was his cousin.
+Career

 He joined the court orchestra of the Prince Elector in Bonn (conducted by the Kapellmeister Andrea Luchesi) in 1790, where he met the young Beethoven.
 He moved to Hamburg in 1793 due to wartime upheavals and joined the Hamburg Opera Orchestra.
 Romberg's first opera, 'Der Rabe', premiered there in 1794.
 He also composed his own setting of Messiah (Der Messias).

 After a time in Paris, Andreas settled in Hamburg where he became a central figure in the city's musical life.
 In 1815 he succeeded Louis Spohr as music director at the court of the Duke, in Gotha, Thuringia.
 He died there on 10 November 1821.